 Since then, almost a decade later, the fashion-borrowing trend has been on the up and up.
 Businesses that let us rent designer clothing give us the luxury of keeping up with fashion’s rapidly turning trend cycles without the insanity of paying thousands of dollars for a lifestyle your paycheck wouldn’t otherwise be able to sustain.

 The swath of start-ups in this field in Singapore include Covatella, Rent A Dress, Style Theory, and Luxe for Lease, to name a few.
-Can’t afford to buy that $42,000 Valentino haute couture gown to for a special night out?
+Can’t afford to buy that $42,000 Valentino haute couture gown to for your special night?
 Why, loan it at mere a fraction of the retail price!

 If you think about it, renting is a way smarter way to access luxury when the occasion requires it.
-Here’s a quick guide on where to go in search of your next Chanel bag or Vera Wang gown.
+Here’s a quick guide on where to go in search of your next Vera Wang or Badgley Mischka gown.

 Step up your party style without blowing away your entire paycheck.
-This premier online dress-rental destination with a repertoire of hundreds of high-fashion cocktail dresses and evening gowns will find you something to wear whether it’s for prom, gala dinner or the company D & D.
+This premier online dress-rental destination with a repertoire of hundreds of high-fashion cocktail dresses, evening gowns and even wedding dresses will find you something to wear whether it’s for your rehearsal dinner or your actual day.

-Rental fees range from S$50 for a simple cocktail dress and can go up to S$7,000 for a high-end gown.
-Covatella shows us that dressing up for big events need not be a pain, and that we don’t always have to spend heaps to slip into our dream dresses.
+Rental fees range from S$60 for a simple cocktail dress to $450 for a full-length red carpet-worthy evening gown.
+Covetella shows us that dressing up for big events need not be a pain, and that we don’t always have to spend heaps to slip into our dream dresses.

 2) Style Lease